dengste/org-caldav/README.md

 report, please make very sure you have removed personal information from those events.

-#### Syncing TODO
+#### Syncing TODOs between Org and CalDav

-This section is experimental.
-So please make sure you have backups before you use this.
-Create issues if it doesn't work for you.
-This was developed with a nextcloud 12 server, and it is not sure if it works somewhere else.
-Please report if you have another setup, so we can fix that.
+This is a relatively new feature, so please make sure you have backups before you use it.
+It has been tested on nextcloud and radicale.

-To enable this, just use
+To sync TODO's between Org and the CalDav server, do:

     (setq org-icalendar-include-todo 'all
         org-caldav-sync-todo t)

-The first will include your todos to the exporter (org->cal) the second controls the use of downloaded vtodo events to import it to the `inbox`.
+The first instructs the Org exporter to include TODOs; the second tells org-caldav to import icalendar VTODOs as Org TODOs.

-It is also a good idea to set
+Other customizations to consider (see their documentation for more details):

+* `org-caldav-todo-priority` to control how priority levels map between iCalendar and Org.
+* `org-caldav-todo-percent-states` to convert between `org-todo-keywords` and iCalendar's percent-complete property.
+* `org-caldav-todo-deadline-schedule-warning-days` to auto-create SCHEDULED timestamps when a DEADILNE is present (this might be useful for users of the OpenTasks app).

+If you find that some Org entries get an extra tag which equals their CATEGORY, this might be caused by the CATEGORY being exported to iCalendar, and then re-imported to Org as a tag.
+In that case, do

     (setq org-icalendar-categories '(local-tags))

-so the tags on the nextcloud will not include the local category.
-If you need that, leave a message.
-On cal->org this would add it to the tags.

-See the variables `org-caldav-todo-priority` and `org-caldav-todo-percent-states` for some customization.

-There is also `org-caldav-todo-deadline-schedule-warning-days` which can be set to `t` if you want to include a scheduled date.
-Some apps like OpenTasks will move tasks out of the widget if there is a scheduled, until it actually starts.

-I would recommend you to test this and report issues, because I also want to have a stable todo handling.
+to prevent the CATEGORY from being exported to iCalendar.

 #### Known Bugs